-- 1. Connect the fan cable to the system board. - 2.
-Adhere the tape that secures the fan cable to the system board. - 3.
-Slide fan below the heat sink and align the screw holes on fan with the screw holes on the system board and palm-rest and keyboard assembly. - 4.
-Replace the two screws (M2x4) that secure the fan to the system board and palm-rest and keyboard assembly.
+- 1. Connect the left-fan cable to the system board. - 2.
+Slide fan below the heat sink and align the screw holes on the left fan with the screw holes on the system board and palm-rest and keyboard assembly. - 3.
+Replace the two screws (M2x4) that secure the left fan to the system board and palm-rest and keyboard assembly. - 4.
+Adhere the tape that secures the left-fan cable to the system board.